salimei/Phased-Arrays/README.md

 ### MRT_array_1.py.

-I implementing the array factor and radiation pattern functions based on the derivations from the following textbook: *Warren L. Stutzman, Gary A. Thiele - Antenna Theory and Design-Wiley (2012)*.
+I implemented the array factor and radiation pattern functions based on the derivations from the following textbook:
+*Warren L. Stutzman, Gary A. Thiele - Antenna Theory and Design-Wiley (2012)*.

 ### MRT_antenna_sim.py